eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 * Replaced "re-attestation" with "attestation renewals"
 * Updated the preliminary formal model analysis in the appendix to reflect the protocol's evolution and provide clearer interpretations of the security boundary tests.
 * Integrated normative profiles from `interop-profiles.md` as new appendices
+* Explicitly state that any ProVerif models and associated analysis are preliminary, work-in-progress efforts.

 * Restructured the document significantly to introduce the conceptual model and deployment patterns upfront.
 * The document flow has been improved by moving the "Non-Goals" section up to follow "Motivation and Use Cases".